 The library updates its strategic plan every 3-5 years to reflect current community needs, express library and city goals and priorities, and set direction for the library.

 The strategic plan that results from this year’s work will reflect a balance of public knowledge and library expertise, developed through several phases over the course of the year.
-A final plan is expected to be adopted by the Board of Trustees by the end of 2019 following the steps below.
+A final plan is expected to be adopted by the Board of Trustees in early 2020, following the steps below.

 Strategic Planning Steps